 - All Shapes: Skinny Jean and Bootcut

 - Petites: Know your inseam and body type.
 High waist styles will make your legs appear longer.

 - Low-Rise: Great for curvy hips or athletic body types (a low rise will add curves).
 Note that a belt may be needed to achieve the most flattering fit.

 - Mid-Rise: Arguably the most flattering rise for most women as it can hide a tummy by adding structure in the midsection.
 Bonus points, this rise can be worn with most tops.

 - High-Rise: Popular right now, yet not for everyone.
 If you’ve been blessed with a smaller waist, this style can be quite flattering on you.
 Best tops for this style are cropped or tucked-in silhouettes.

-I feel my best, most confident self, wearing a flare jean.
+I feel my best, most confident self, wearing flare jeans.
 I find a mid-rise flare jean to be the most flattering silhouette on my straight (or banana) body type.
-Since I lack a defined waistline and am high waisted, a flare silhouette adds some movement and curve, to my straight shape.
-I wear this style with anything from flowy tunic tops, to belted with a statement belt (to create the illusion of a waist line) and a fitted tee.
+Since I lack a defined waistline and am high-waisted, a flared silhouette adds some movement and curve, to my straight shape.
+I wear this style with anything from flowy tunic tops to belts with a statement belt (to create the illusion of a waistline) and a fitted tee.
 And it just so happens that my Bohemian Style Personality works right in sync, with the 70’s vibe, of the flare jean.

 Read more on how to explore and understand and YOUR unique Style Personality in the post, 5 Steps to Rediscovering Your Personal Style (HERE).